 Any of the staff or librarians will be happy to help you.

-You can ask any of us about finding books or articles, or completing a research assignment.
-However, the research and instructional services librarian has the specific job of helping you with any and all research difficulties.
+You can ask us about finding books or articles, or about completing a research assignment.
+However, the research and instructional services librarian has the specific job of helping you with research difficulties.